wordswords/dotfiles/NETWORKINGNOTES.md

 ## Traceroute

 To trace the life of a connection, you can use the network tool traceroute to connect to a particular IP address.
-It will map out the routers that your connection goes through before it arrives at its destination.
+It will map out the routers and routing tables that your connection goes through before it arrives at its destination.

 You can use this tool on different IP addresses to make sure your routing table is setup properly.